arirawr/blog/_posts/2015-06-23-independence.markdown

 keep myself afloat, I had to learn and grow at my own pace and on my own schedule.
 Throughout the last two years, I've done huge amounts of learning through projects, jobs, competitions, and mentorship.
 I learned that "education", in the typical sense of the word, does not encompass the broad spectrum of learning.

+Mentorship has played a huge role in my alternative education.
+In every community I'm a part of, I've found my best source of knowledge, support, and motivation to be my peers and community leaders.
+Each mentor brings a new set of experiences that bend and carve my sphere of knowledge.
+Then, by mentoring others, I'm able to reinforce skills and inspire others.
+I'm so passionate about mentorship that [I wrote a post about it](http://blog.ariari.io/mentoring/).

 Education vs. learning
 Mentorship